 Think positive about 'negative' brand names

-When working on naming projects over the past 20 years or so, we've lost count of the times someone has rejected a perfectly good name idea because of a worry over a perceived negative connotation in the name.
+When working on naming projects over the past 20 years or so, we've lost count of the times someone has rejected a perfectly good business name idea because of a worry over a perceived negative connotation in the name.
 And despite our best efforts to encourage them to focus on all the positive qualities of the name, all they see is the negative.
 Naturally, once any of us get something like this in our heads, it's hard to shift it.

 But we all see countless brand names that, when we think about it, contain less than positive meanings.